markabella/portfolio-iro/_posts/2017-06-12-bloc-expectations.md

 layout: post
 title: Bloc's Software Development Track
 ---

-<h4>“What do you enjoy doing so much... you would pay to do it?”</h4>
+<b>“What do you enjoy doing so much... you would pay to do it?”</b>

 If you're like me and "writing code" is on your list, you’re in luck.